bigfix/developer.bigfix.com/site/pages/rest-api/api/archivemanager.md

 - `fileLocationContains` is a parameter with a string value that represents a piece of file location.
 When used, the request will only return files whose location contains that string.
 For example, setting `fileLocationContains=dexreports` makes the REST API only return files with `dexreports` in their location.
 - `fileLocationStartsWith` is a parameter with a string value that represents a piece of file location.
 When used, the request will only return files whose location starts with that string.
 For example, setting `fileLocationStartsWith=/13/1616782313/dex` makes the REST API only return files with a location that starts with `/13/1616782313/dex`.
 - `computerId` is a parameter with an integer value that represents a computer ID.
 When used, the request will only return files uploaded by the computer with that ID.
 - `sequenceGreaterThan` and `sequenceLessOrEqualTo` are two parameters with integer values that delimitate the exclusive start and the inclusive end of a linear sequence of numbers.
-They can only be used together.
 When used, the response will only return files whose IDs are within that range.
 For example, setting `sequenceGreaterThan=5` and `sequenceLessOrEqualTo=10` makes the REST API only return files with an ID in the sequence `6,7,8,9,10`.

 These are some example of filtering results using the above parameters:
 ```